 Service Connection: The service line, including corporation stop (tap), from the main to and including the curb stop adjacent to the street line or the customer's property line, and such other valves and fittings as the CSWD may require between the main and curb stop, which are owned and maintained by the CSWD.

 Sewer Connection Fee: The infrastructure fee collected to pay for the cost of capacity in Colchester’s core sewer interception, pumping, and treatment system.

+SIAMESE CONNECTION: An inlet equipped with one or more couplings to which a fire hose can be attached and through which water can be delivered by a fire department pumper to a sprinkler system.

+SPRINKLER SYSTEM: A plumbing system designed to spray a water source for fire protection, irrigation, or cooling.

 Tap: The fittings installed at the main to which the service line is connected.